Tag: PFW 2026

 Chanel Fall Winter 2026 Runway Review | Reframing Tweed and the Gradual Softening of Chanel’s Silhouette

-Inside Chanel Fall Winter 2026 At first glance, the Chanel Fall Winter 2026 collection feels familiar.
-Tweed jackets, knit dresses, pleated skirts, and chain bags appear in abundance—elements that have long defined the visual language of the house.
-Nothing about the collection initially signals a dramatic shift.
-Instead, it presents a series of silhouettes and…
+Inside Chanel Fall Winter 2026 Chanel Fall Winter 2026 feels familiar.
+Tweed jackets, knit dresses, pleated skirts, chain bags — the elements that have defined the visual language of the house for decades appear in abundance.
+Nothing in the collection initially signals a dramatic shift.
+The silhouettes and materials read comfortably aligned with the brand’s…

 -